OpenMoonRay/openmoonray-docs/docs/scene-classes/materials/BaseMaterial.md

         default: 0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The material's place in an order of precedence for overlapping dielectrics.
+        <p class="scene-class-attr-comment">The material's place in an order of precedence for overlapping dielectrics.
 A value of 0 means the priority should be ignored.
 Materials with lower numbers (higher priority) "override" materials with higher numbers (lower priority).
 To enable automatic removal of self-overlapping geometry, a non-zero priority must be set on the geometry's material.</p>

     </p>